curvenote/blog/content/blog/writing-a-scientific-paper-faster-myst-markdown.md

 MyST has a [well defined specification](https://myst.tools/docs/spec) and there are a number of ways of working with MyST documents.
 In particular, a new [`myst` command line tool](https://myst.tools/docs/mystjs) and related tool chain have been recently released that both offers exciting capabilities and departs from sphinx-based engines for building documents in favour of a more interactive, web-first javascript-based approach, namely:

 - Publish your work as a rich interactive website one of a number of templates, with first-class support for the features needed in scientific articles
-- Generate publication ready pdfs
+- Generate publication ready PDFs
 - Convert to and from `myst` `tex`, `docx` and `jats`
 - Write and work in `.md`, `.tex` or `.ipynb` interchangeably